Wbaguette/info-extractor/README.md

    the initial prompt is over the token limit, and if the response + prompt is over the token limit.
 I do not have a concrete idea of how I want to solve this problem, but I have a faint clue:  Split the input up (by some factor), and then send multiple requests of the split input.
 Each of these requests would need a prompt that builds on the previous request.
 In order to get the final output I would have to "glue" each response together to get a final response.

 GUI: Why must I paste a filepath?
-   True, I could see myself in the future adding a GUI in order to make it MUCH easier to find and pass in a file.
+   True, I could see myself in the future adding some sort of UI or GUI in order to make it easier to find and pass in a file.

 Multiplicity: Why only one file?
-   Adding support for parsing more than one file at a time can be a little tricky.
-It would be nice to have, but the runtime of the program would be very long, not to mention the amount of requests being sent to OpenAI's API.
+   Adding support for parsing more than one file at a time might be a valuable thing to have.
+The runtime would be very long, meaning its only use case would be to pass in a lot of files    at once and then leave the program running for a while.
+The issue with this is that an error may happen at any point, and cause everything to stop.

 ## Does it work?
 Yes.
-In the 'examples' folder there is a real PowerPoint that I made for a COM class about the book "The Right Stuff".
+In the 'examples' folder there is a real PowerPoint that I had made in a previous class about the book "The Right Stuff".
 Also in that folder is the saved .txt file that has the model's response.
+Note: Since it is using AI, every new response to the same prompt will be different.